SoftUni-Internal/interactive-content/RO/00-Final-Exam/04-Problem-05-RO.md

-# Problem 5: Care of Puppy
+# Problema 5: Care of Puppy
 [slide hideTitle]
 # Care of Puppy